sanyambassi/ciphertrust-manager-mcp-server/TESTING.md

 # 2. Initialize (copy-paste each line one by one)
 {"jsonrpc": "2.0", "id": 1, "method": "initialize", "params": {"protocolVersion": "2024-11-05", "clientInfo": {"name": "manual-test", "version": "1.0.0"}, "capabilities": {"tools": {}}}}

-# 3. Send initialized notification
+# 3. Send initialized notification (No response from serrver for this notification)
 {"jsonrpc": "2.0", "method": "notifications/initialized"}

 # 4. List tools to verify server is working